pdp-home-loan

 FSI Full Form and Meaning

-Diving Deeper floor space index (FSI) is a critical urban planning and real estate development metric.
-It determines the extent of construction that can be carried out on a plot of land.
-For example, if a plot of land is 1,000 square meters and the permissible FSI is 1.5, the total built-up area allowed is 1,500 square meters.
-This includes all floors of the building combined.
+Diving Deeper: The floor space index (FSI) is a critical urban planning metric.
+For example, if a plot is 1,000 square meters and the permissible FSI is 1.5, the total built-up area allowed is 1,500 square meters.
+This includes all floors combined, as per the National Building Code (NBC) 2025 updates.

 Role of FSI in Construction & Real Estate Development

 FSI in construction plays a pivotal role in shaping a city's skyline.
-By regulating the amount of construction on a piece of land, FSI helps maintain the balance between open spaces and built-up areas, contributing to the overall urban aesthetics and functionality.
+By regulating construction density, FSI helps maintain a balance between open spaces and built-up areas.

 Why is FSI Important?
 Key Benefits & Impact on Property